 Core principles: Lead, transform and heal

-Mayo Medical School will:
+Mayo Clinic School of Medicine will:

 - Enroll an outstanding and diverse student body that has a strong foundation in the sciences and a demonstrated commitment to service and continuous learning

 - Attract and sustain an outstanding and diverse faculty who contribute to education scholarship and utilize the best principles of education to optimize students' professional development